couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

  * `[destination]`

    The destination bucket for the restored information.
-This is a bucker in an existing cluster.
+This is a bucket in an existing cluster.
 If you restore the data to a single node in a cluster, provide the hostname and port for the node you want to restore to.
 If you restore an entire data bucket, provide the URL of one of the nodes within the cluster.